 Milestone!
 2000th Bone Marrow Transplant

-The Blood Cancer Center, with more than 20 years of clinical and research expertise, performed its 2000th transplant on Friday, September 16, 2016.
+The Cancer and Cellular Therapy Center, with more than 20 years of clinical and research expertise, performed its 2000th transplant on Friday, September 16, 2016.
 No other adult hospital program within a 100-mile radius of Greater Cincinnati has come close to performing as many successful transplants.
-The Blood Cancer Center is the most advanced adult blood and bone marrow transplant program in the region and its overall patient survival rates rival those of MD Anderson and the Cleveland Clinic and are ahead of noted facilities such as Cedars Sinai and the Mayo Clinic.
+The Cancer and Cellular Therapy Center is the most advanced adult blood and bone marrow transplant program in the region and its overall patient survival rates comparable to renowned centers such as MD Anderson, Cleveland Clinic, Cedars Sinai and the Mayo Clinic.

 The Jewish Hospital is among the nation's best in this field, officially recognized for overall excellence by the Foundation for the Accreditation of Cellular Therapy (FACT).
 FACT accredits bone marrow transplant programs that have demonstrated an exceptional level of quality patient care.

 The Jewish Hospital has also been recognized by the American College of Surgeons Commission on Cancer (ACOS CoC).
 This recognition has come in the form of accreditation with commendation from the ACOS.
 The ACOS CoC provides accreditation only to those facilities that have voluntarily committed to providing the highest level of quality cancer care and that undergo a rigorous evaluation process and review of their performance.
 In our most recent inspection in 2013, we were especially commended on our quality nursing care, excellent compliance with cancer pathology protocols, and high clinical trial enrollments.
 Jewish Hospital – Mercy Health has proudly been accredited by the ACOS CoC continually since 1979.

 The Jewish Hospital is also accredited by Joint Commission, demonstrating compliance with organizational, patient care and safety standards.